jennschiffer/gistless/readme.md

 gistless
 ===

-this goes through all the `.markdown` or `.md` files in a given directory and replaces and embedded gists with html including said gists' source code.
+this goes through all the `.markdown` or `.md` files in a given directory and replaces any embedded gists with html including said gists' source code.

 ### how to use